-If you are looking for a really relaxing and charming experience and you have the money for it, we recommend getting a 5 star hotel.
-This is where you will get your every need satisfied and you will sleep like royalty.
+If you are looking for a really amazing journey and you have the money for it, we suggest getting a 5-star hotel.
+This is where you will get your every need fulfill and you will sleep like royalty.

 Belmond Palacio Nazarenas

-Part of the International Belmond chain, this hotel is a reformed palace, with Inca walls and stones, open pool, spa, bar and restaurants.
-They offer free buffet breakfast in the morning and free Wi-Fi.
+Part of the International Belmond chain, this hotel is a palace, with Inca walls and stones.
+It has an open pool, a spa, a bar, and a place to eat.
+They offer a free buffet breakfast in the morning and free Wi-Fi.

-Their rooms are fully equipped with everything you need, including a private butler.
+Their rooms have all that you need, with a private butler.

 Palacio del Inka, a Luxury collection hotel

-Part of the Marriot International Luxury Brand, recently recognized by “Travel+Leisure” as number 3 in the “Top 10 city hotels in Central and South America”
+Part of the Marriot International Luxury Brand, made famous by “Travel+Leisure” as number 3 in the “Top 10 city hotels in Central and South America”

-Palacio del Inka is a museum-hotel with an impressive world-class art collection.
-They have a stunning collection of over 165 paintings, 60 of which are originals from the Cusco School tradition, which you can admire during your stay.
-Some elements of the mansion, such as the arch and the stairs have remained intact since the Inca period.
+Palacio del Inka is a museum-hotel with an amazing world-class art collection.
+They have an amazing collection of over 165 pieces.
+60 of which are from the Cusco School, which you can admire during your stay.
+Some pieces of the mansion, such as the arch and the stairs have been intact since the Inca period.

-There are three reasons why we really like this hotel: 1) The staff is friendly, courteous and helpful in every respect from the moment you check-in to the moment you walk out the front door on your way home.
-2) They have done an excellent job of preserving the charming Incan and colonial features of the building itself while ensuring a warm, comfortable and modern stay.
-3) Their on-site tour operator VENTURIA can offer unique experiences like the Cusco City Tour and Machu Picchu Tour right from the lobby!
+There are three reasons why we really like this hotel.
+1) The staff is friendly, courteous, and helpful.
+They are there in every respect from the moment you check in to the moment you walk out the front door on your way home.
+2) They have done an amazing job.
+Especially with the Incan and colonial options of the building while keeping a warm and modern stay.
+3) Their on-site tour operator VENTURIA can offer unique journey like the Cusco City Tour and Machu Picchu Tour right from the lobby!

 Belmond Hotel Monasterio